dschep/ntfy/README.rst

 Install
 -------
-The single file executable installed in the quickstart above includes all dependencies and only requires python to be installed.
-As such, it works on Mac OS and most Linux distros.
-It can also be installed via pip:
+The install technique in the quickstart is the suggested method of installation.
-``pip install ntfy```.
 It can be installed in a virtualenv, with caveats.
 Linux notifications requires ``--system-site-packages`` to be used and OS X notifications don't work at all. ``ntfy`` can also be installed via pip, but pid support, emojis and xmpp are extras.